Japanese cuisine: Chūka ryōri—Japanese Chinese cuisine

 Chinese cuisine is one of the oldest and most prominent foreign influences on Japanese cuisine, predating the introduction of Western influences into the country by thousands of years.
 Many elements of Chinese cuisine have been fully assimilated into Japanese culinary traditions.

 A domesticated variety of peach from China appeared in Japan around 4700–4400 BCE, during the Jōmon period.
 The Yayoi period arrived with immigrants from mainland East Asia introducing rice agriculture and other elements of continental material culture to the Japanese archipelago.
 The migration of early rice farmers into Japan coincided with a range of sociopolitical transformations occurring in China, beginning with the eastward expansion of the Shang dynasty from 1600 to 1400 BCE.
 It is believed that rice farming spread to Japan from the Yangtze River Delta to the Shandong peninsula, then to the Liaodong peninsula, and finally to the Korean peninsula, from where it was directly introduced to the Japanese archipelago.

 Chopsticks were adopted from China around the latter half of the 7th century, during the Asuka period, with the earliest known examples in Japan discovered at archaeological sites such as Asuka Itabuki-no-miya and Fujiwara-kyo.
 Tea, soy sauce, tofu, and noodles were borrowed from China in the 8th century, during the Nara period.
 The Shippoku culinary style of Nagasaki, which originated in the 17th century, reflects strong Chinese influences.

 These early elements are generally considered distinct from modern Japanese Chinese cuisine, known as chūka ryōri, which emerged in the 19th century.
 Iconic dishes of chūka ryōri include ramen, gyoza, and chukaman.
-In contrast, dishes of Chinese origin such as kakuni and karaage are often regarded as part of washoku, or traditional Japanese cuisine, due to their longstanding integration into Japanese food culture.
+In contrast, earlier dishes of Chinese origin such as kakuni and karaage are often regarded as part of washoku, or traditional Japanese cuisine, due to their longstanding integration into Japanese food culture.